How to Adapt a Recliner for Right Arm Surgery

 Take some more wires to connect them to the removed buttons.
 Use both side tapes to affix the button on the Veroboard after making the connections.

-Connect two wires from the Veroboard to the battery pack to provide power to the board and subsequently to the buttons.
+Connect two wires from the Veroboard to the battery pack to power the board and, subsequently, to the buttons.

 Cover the unused exposed portions of the wires on either end with plastic tape.
-This is a precaution taken to avoid any short circuit or malfunctioning.
+This is a precaution taken to avoid any short circuit or malfunction.

 Step #5: Attach the Veroboard

-Cut the unused portion of the Veroboard using a hacksaw so that it is more compact.
-You can use a breadboard in place of Veroboard.
+Cut the unused portion of the Veroboard using a hacksaw to be more compact.
+You can use a breadboard in place of a Veroboard.

 Fix the compact Veroboard with the help of double-sided tape, on the left-hand side of the recliner, at a comfortable height for the user.

-Switch on the power connection, and check if the circuit is working properly.
-Once your right arm is back to normal, you can remove the Veroboard and reconnect the buttons to the exposed circuit on the right-hand side.
+Switch the power connection, and check if the circuit works properly.
+Once your right arm returns to normal, you can remove the Veroboard and reconnect the buttons to the exposed circuit on the right-hand side.

 Step #6: Adapting the USB Port (Optional)